Top 6 Exercise Excuses and How to Beat Them

 How to stop making excuses and start getting fit.

-Walter Thompson, PhD, professor of kinesiology and health at Georgia State University, asks, "How much television do you watch?"
+"How much television do you watch?" asks Walter Thompson, PhD, professor of kinesiology and health at Georgia State University.

-It may sound counterintuitive, but working out actually gives you more energy, says Marisa Brunett, a certified athletic trainer in Orlando, Fla.
-Once you get moving, your fatigue will likely disappear.
+Working out actually gives you more energy.
+Your body makes feel-good hormones (endorphins), "and you're getting the circulation going," says Marisa Brunett, a certified athletic trainer in Orlando, Fla.

-It may help to work out in the morning before you get wiped out by a demanding workday, says kinesiologist Lynette Craft, PhD, assistant professor of preventive medicine at Northwestern University.
+It may help to work out in the morning before your day gets away from you, says kinesiologist Lynette Craft, PhD.
+She's an assistant professor of preventive medicine at Northwestern University.

-But if you're just not a morning person, don't worry.
-Brunett, who likes to work out in the middle or at the end of the day herself, recommends doing it whenever you feel best.
+Not a morning person?
+No problem.
+Do it whenever you feel best, says Brunett, who likes to work out in the middle or at the end of the day.